 - During initial surge at MGH, 40% of MGH's COVID-19 inpatients were limited English proficient

-- Despite robutst medical interpreter services, demand strained available resources
+- Despite robust medical interpreter services, demand strained available resources

-- More than 60 native-Spanish speaking, bilingual clinicians formed the Spanish Language Care Group embeded throughout the hospital
+- More than 60 native Spanish-speaking, bilingual clinicians formed the Spanish Language Care Group embedded throughout the hospital

 Joe Betancourt, MD, MPH

 Our experience with the Spanish Language Care Group has highlighted the value of language-concordant care, the power of cultural and linguistic competency, and the resiliency that diversity brings to a hospital’s professional staff.